jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > That fortune, fame, power, life, have named themselves a star.

-a bit about the stars, and destiny.
+A bit about the stars and destiny.